-Students must have been adjudicated in either the Fall (2019) or Spring (2020) Boise Tuesday Musicale NFMC Festival and received a superior rating in a solo or concerto event on the same instrument as auditioning for this award.
+Teachers registering students for the awards audition must be members of Boise Tuesday Musicale.
+Students must have been adjudicated in either the Fall (2020) or Spring (2021) Boise Tuesday Musicale NFMC Festival and received a superior rating in a solo or concerto event on the same instrument as auditioning for this award.

-Winners of this year’s awards will be required to participate in a 2020 - 2021 BTM Fundraising event of their choice.
-Winners who do not participate in a fundraising event for BTM will not be eligible to compete in 2021.
+Winners of this year’s awards will be required to participate in a 2021 - 2022 BTM Fundraising event of their choice.
+Winners who do not participate in a fundraising event for BTM will not be eligible to compete in 2022.

 Judges may choose to hear only one piece if time is limited, but two pieces must be prepared.
 Memorization is required for both pieces and the score for each work must be provided for the judges.
 Please provide your own accompanist as needed.
 Selections may come from the Junior Festival Bulletin, but it is not a requirement.
 Pianists should not play concertos.

 Judges do not give written evaluations.
 Winners will be notified in a timely manner.
 All decisions are final.
 Award checks will be made out directly to the winning student and sent by mail to the teacher for distribution.